-APS works with 250 PAF clients in all states and territories.
-We are the largest provider of PAF services in Australia, with over \$1 billion committed to charity in PAFs supported by us.
-Our PAF clients gifted more than \$100 million to over 1,000 charities in the 2019-20 financial year.
+APS works with PAF clients in all states and territories.
+We are the largest provider of PAF services in Australia, with almost \$2 billion committed to charity in PAFs supported by us.
+Our clients gift more than \$100 million to over 1,000 charities every year.